-The Medicare Secondary Payer (MSP) Law affects the order in which claims are paid by Medicare and an employer group health plan.
-UC Retirees re-hired into positions making them eligible for UC-sponsored medical coverage, including CORE and mid-level benefits, are subject to MSP.
-For Employees or their Spouses who are age 65 or older and eligible for a group health plan due to employment, MSP indicates that Medicare becomes the secondary payer and the employer plan becomes the primary payer.
-You should carefully consider the impact on your health benefits and premiums should you decide to return to work after you retire.
+The Medicare Secondary Payer (MSP) Law affects the order in which claims are paid by Medicare and a large employer group health plan.
+Employees or their opposite-sex spouses, age 65 or over, and UC Retirees re-hired into positions making them eligible for UC-sponsored medical coverage, including CORE and mid-level benefits, are subject to the MSP rules.
+Under those rules, Medicare becomes the secondary payer and the employer plan becomes the primary payer.
+The MSP rules do not apply to an Employee's or Retiree's same-sex spouse or domestic partner, age 65 or over, who is covered as a Family Member under a University-sponsored plan.
+Medicare is primary for those individuals.